Morrisdata/Python_for_Data_I/README.md

-# Python for Data Workshop
+# Python for Data I Workshop
 This workshop is meant to help someone break into programming using Python and data.
 The material covered is in a crash course fashion and is by no means comprehensive the materials covered are a "best of".